-Hartley Clendon Vincent is a co-director of Harpers Fashions, which operates more than 20 stores around the country.
+Hartley Vincent is a co-director of Harpers Fashions, which operates more than 20 women's clothes shops around the country.

-Vincent is also the owner of property in the Lakes Resort, a gated community around a Pauanui golf course.
+The Vincent family trust is also the owner of property in the Lakes Resort, a gated community around a Pauanui golf course.

 A covenant registered against this property says the land owner is to join the golf club, remain a member and meet all levies and charges by the club.

 The golf club, according to the covenant, was to be set up as an incorporated society which would provide playing rights on the golf course.

 But the entity now running the golf club, Lakes International Golf Management, is a company and not an incorporated society.